Frequently Asked Questions

 - DCM costs a fraction of traditional grading fees

-- DCM grades are for informational purposes
+- DCM grades are professional condition assessments

 #How accurate are DCM grades?